postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 _Workspace as an entity_ represents a whole container where being an admin gives you full access to the workspace.
 This concept works like the inheritance property where you will have editor access to all the elements within that particular workspace.

-> For Postman Business and Enterprise teams, a private workspace is a team workspace that is only visible to the user who created it, plus team members who have been invited to join it.
+> For Postman Professional and Enterprise teams, a private workspace is a team workspace that is only visible to the user who created it, plus team members who have been invited to join it.
 Private workspaces allow teams to restrict access to collections, environments, mocks, and monitors that are relevant only to a particular group.

 ## Creating a new workspace